Hero student killed in Nottingham stabbing spree died trying to save friend

 Hero university student killed in Nottingham stabbing spree died trying to save friend, brother reveals

-The family of an aspiring medic who was stabbed to death during a knife rampage have said she was a hero whose last moments were spent trying to protect her friend.
+The family of an aspiring medic who was stabbed to death during a knife rampage last year have said she was a hero whose final moments were spent trying to protect her friend.

-Grace O’Malley-Kumar, 19, was one of three victims killed in the Nottingham stabbings last June, with Valdo Calocane pleading guilty to their manslaughters on the grounds of diminished responsibility.
+As prosecutors today accepted a manslaughter plea for Valdo Calocane, the brother of Grace O’Malley-Kumar paid tribute to her bravery in defending her friend from the “brutal” attack before the knifeman turned his blade on her.

-A talented hockey player, Ms O’Malley-Kumar had been celebrating the end of exams with Barnaby Webber and had been returning to her student accommodation when they were ambushed by Calocane.
+Ms O’Malley-Kumar, 19, was one of three victims killed in the Nottingham stabbings last June.
+A talented hockey player, she had been celebrating the end of exams with Barnaby Webber when they were ambushed by Calocane while returning to her student accommodation.

-Prosecutor Karim Khalil KC told the court that she had shown “incredible bravery” and had leapt forward to defend Mr Webber after he was stabbed repeatedly, before Calocane turned his attention towards her.
+Calocane, 32, now faces life in prison after he admitted stabbing the two students before killing 65-year-old school caretaker Ian Coates and stealing his van in a failed attempt to kill pedestrians.

 Speaking to Sky News, her 17-year-old brother James said: “Grace’s last moments were in pain and that’s something that really hurts me to think about and she was a hero, that was her character.